forestgrape/coronavirus/index.md

 <p id='evolution-and-adaption'>-----</p>

 ## Evolution and Adaption
-The evolution rate of coronaviruses is fast because of a short average generation-time and the mechanism they copy their RNA.
+The evolution rate of coronaviruses is fast because of a short average generation-time (only a few hours [to be confirmed])and properties of their RNA replication.
 The mechanism of RNA copying [[Woo et al.](#woo)] [more refs coming] is:
 * RNA-dependent RNA polymerase, which yields a high rate of random point mutations.
 * a homologous recombination mechanism.

 Coronaviruses have large genomes (in comparison to other RNA viruses and messenger RNAs) which both back the mentioned recombinations and encode complex proteins.
-Overall they can fast adapt to changed or new environments if given time and opportunity.
+Coronaviruses can adapt fast to changed or new environments if given time and opportunity.
 They can change the metabolism of the target cells in various ways.
 [in work]